Sylius/Sylius/docs/book/checkout.rst

 Checkout
 ========

-**Checkout** is a process that begins when the Customer decides to finish their shopping and transform their **Cart** into an **Order**.
+**Checkout** is a process that begins when the Customer decides to finish their shopping and pay for their order.
+The process of specifying address, payment and a way of shipping transforms the **Cart** into an **Order**.

 Checkout State Machine
 ----------------------

-The Order Checkout state machine has 5 states available: ``cart``, ``addressed``, ``shipping_selected``, ``payment_selected``, ``completed`` and a set of defined transitions between them - which are saved as the **checkoutState** of the **Order**.
+The Order Checkout state machine has 5 states available: ``cart``, ``addressed``, ``shipping_selected``, ``payment_selected``, ``completed`` and a set of defined transitions between them.
+These states are saved as the **checkoutState** of the **Order**.

-Besides the steps of checkout, each of them can be done once more.
-For instance if the Customer changes their mind and after selecting payment he wants to change the shipping address he has already specified, he can of course go back and readdress it.
+Besides the steps of checkout, each of them can be done more than once.
+For instance if the Customer changes their mind and after selecting payment they want to change the shipping address they have already specified, they can of course go back and readdress it.

 The transitions on the order checkout state machine are: